 Cool off at the beach

 If you can’t avoid the summer (or maybe you love the heat!) and find the mercury soaring when you’re staying in Malaga, head for the beach.
-The city is lucky enough to have two excellent city beaches – La Malagueta and La Misericordia – both within easy walking distance of the centre.
+The city is lucky enough to have two excellent city beaches – La Malagueta and La Misericordia – both blue flag in 2021 and within easy walking distance of the centre.
 If you’re planning to go to one of the beaches in Malaga, read this first.

 Take in some cool culture